klangagency/pxtorem/README.md

 ## 📱 Quick Overview

 A lightweight, installable Progressive Web App (PWA) that effortlessly converts pixel (px) values to relative em (rem) units.
 Perfect for web developers and designers who need rapid CSS unit conversions.

+Use it on desktop or in your smartphone to convert pixel units to rem.

 ## ✨ Features